-- 27-10.60-B. Only landscape waste generated from plants grown and maintained on the subject lot may be composted.
+- 27-10.60-A. The composting of landscape waste (including grass clippings, leaves, and chipped brush) and food waste (including discarded fruits, vegetables, and grains) is an allowed accessory use in residential zoning districts, subject to the regulations of this section. - 27-10.60-B. Only landscape waste generated from plants grown and maintained on the subject lot may be composted.
 This provision is not intended to prohibit property owners from adding "outside" materials or ingredients to speed or enhance decomposition. - 27-10.60-C. Only food waste resulting from food preparation or consumption by residents of the subject lot and their visitors may be composted.
-This provision is not intended to prohibit property owners from adding "outside" materials or ingredients to speed or enhance decomposition. - 27-10.60-D. All food waste must be placed within rodent-resistant compost bins, which are set back at least 10 feet from all lot lines. - 27-10.60-E. Landscape waste compost piles may not exceed 125 cubic feet in volume, and may not exceed 5 feet in height.63 - 27-10.60-F. Landscape waste compost piles must be set back at least 10 feet from all lot lines.
-Landscape waste compost piles that are not contained within a rodent-resistant compost bin must be set back at least 30 feet from all dwelling units on abutting lots. - 27-10.60-G. No animal waste is allowed within compost piles or bins. - 27-10.60-H. Burning of compost piles is not allowed.
+This provision is not intended to prohibit property owners from adding "outside" materials or ingredients to speed or enhance decomposition.
+Meat products are prohibited in residential compost bins. - 27-10.60-D. All food waste must be placed within rodent-resistant compost bins, which must be set back at least 10 feet from all lot lines. - 27-10.60-E. Landscape waste compost piles may not exceed 125 cubic feet in volume, and may not exceed 5 feet in height. - 27-10.60-F. Landscape waste compost piles must be set back at least 10 feet from all lot lines.
+Landscape waste compost piles that are not contained within a rodent-resistant compost bin must be set back at least 30 feet from all dwelling units on abutting lots. - 27-10.60-G. Only animal waste from herbivores is allowed within compost piles or bins. - 27-10.60-H. Burning of compost piles is not allowed.